 Nearly 40-50% of all the waste we produce is organic that can be reused to improve soil’s fertility.
 Earth’s soil provides plants with nutrients that puts into a process a stream of ecological systems, allowing life to thrive.
 So instead of using chemical fertilizers and growth hormones to soil to increase its fertility, the organic waste produced in our homes can be reused and converted into organic fertilizer through decomposition in a compost pit.

 Compost pits can be built according to the type of residential building you live in. if you live in an independent house, an underground composting process can be prepared in the garden at your house.
 It consists of three basic steps: digging of the pit, placing of organic waste in it and covering it with soil.
-Such a compost pit can be easily built without high expenses, thus is the ideal model for those who might find other methods of composting difficult to implement, owing to the technicalities or amount of fund required.
+Such a DIY compost pit at home can be easily built without much expense; thus is the ideal model for those who might find other methods of composting difficult to implement, owing to the technicalities or amount of fund required.

-While you prepare a compost pit, make sure you follow these measures:
+While you prepare a compost pit at home, make sure you follow these measures:

-- Cut the organic waste into small pieces.
-Mix carbon-rich waste like paper and dried leaves and nitrogen-rich waste like vegetable scrapes and food leftovers.
+- Cut all your organic waste into small pieces.
+Mix carbon-rich waste like paper and dried leaves and nitrogen-rich waste like vegetable scraps and food leftovers.
 This will fasten the process of decomposition.

 - Dig a pit to a depth of one feet and broaden the size depending on the amount of the organic waste generated.
 Typically, a pit of 1 ft deep by 2ft wide by 3ft long would be suitable for a large household of 5-6 members.